Nakba: Israeli legislative measures

 In May 2009, Yisrael Beiteinu introduced a bill that would outlaw all Nakba commemorations, with a three-year prison sentence for such acts of remembrance.
 Following public criticism, the bill draft was changed, the prison sentence dropped and instead the Minister of Finance would have the authority to reduce state funding for Israeli institutions found to be "commemorating Independence Day or the day of the establishment of the state as a day of mourning".
-The new draft was approved by the Knesset in March 2011.
-The implementation of the new law unintentionally promoted knowledge of the Nakba within Israeli society, an example of the Streisand effect.
+The new draft was approved by the Knesset in March 2011, and became known as the Nakba Law.
+In 2011, the Knesset passed the Nakba Law, forbidding institutions from commemorating the event.
+According to Neve Gordon, a school ceremony memoralizing the Nakba would, under the 2011 law, have to respond to charges that it incited racism, violence and terrorism, and denied Israel's democratic character, in doing so.
+The implementation of the new law unintentionally promoted knowledge of the Nakba within Israeli society.